eslamfahmy2/mazzady/README.md

 # Overview

-Weather is an Android application that assists users to get query weather data by city name
+Test application to retrieve data and with dynamic and static view

 ## Technologies